 Antonio Neri

-One more thing, Shannon, is for you to also understand is that as we continue to grow as-a-service component of this, the solutions for storage, compute, private clouds and the like are more standardized, which give us a better predictability on that front.
+One more thing, Shannon, is for you to also understand is that as we continue to grow the as-a-service component of this, the solutions for storage, compute, private clouds and the like are more standardized, which give us a better predictability on that front.
 So that will also help us move through this supply tight environment.

 Shannon Cross